turingschool/career-development-curriculum/module_four/internal_external_review_guidelines.md

 **Guiding Questions for Feedback:**
 * How does the resume communicate the skills and story of the student?
+    * Do you have a clear sense of what kind of work the student has produced?
-* Does the resume provide the
+    * Does the resume give a sense of the student's career trajectory?
+    * Is Turing listed on the resume?
+    * Is the resume aligned with the position (i.e., If the position is for a Rails developer, does the student showcase Rails projects?
+Is Rails listed in the skills section?)
+    * Is the layout clean and interesting to look at?

+* How does the cover letter communicate the student's interest in the job and ability to do it?
-* Does the cover letter have a hook that draws you in as the reader?
-I.e., what is memorable about the cover letter?
+    * Hook: Does the first paragraph draw you in as the reader (i.e., what is memorable about the cover letter?
+What stands out about the student?)?
     * Does the cover letter describe value that the student can bring to the role/company?
+    * Does the cover letter expand on the resume in a logical way?

 Both the coach and fellow group members should provide feedback. **For coaches who have more than 1 group:** Make sure that the groups are clear on expectations so that they can review each other's resumes and cover letters on their own when you're with your other group